Divergence radii and the strong converse exponent of classical-quantum channel coding with constant compositions: Optimality of the strong converse exponents

 and the POVM element

 where $(\pr{k})_{k=1}^{|\C_n|}$ is a set of orthogonal rank $1$ projections in some Hilbert space, and $\sigma\in\S(\hil)$ is an arbitrary state.
 Then we have

-For any $\sigma\in\S(\hil^{\otimes n})$ such that $W^{\otimes n}(\E_n(k))^0\le\sigma^0$ for all $k$, and for all $\alpha>1$, we get
+For any $\sigma\in\S(\hil^{\otimes n})$ such that $W^{\otimes n}(\E_n(k))^0\le\sigma^0$ for all $k$, and for all $\alpha\in(1,+\infty)$, we get

 where the inequality is due to the monotonicity of the sandwiched R\'enyi divergence for $\alpha>1$.
 Note that the inequality between the first and the last expressions above holds trivially when $W^{\otimes n}(\E_n(k))^0\nleq\sigma^0$ for some $k$.
-From this we get